Morad Daoud

-Morad Daoud is a Syrian writer and sculptor(born 2 August 1960, Salamyieh) Member of the story and novels society in the Arab Writers Union.
+Morad Daoud (born 2 August 1960, Salamyieh) is a Syrian writer and sculptor.
+He is a member of the story and novels society in the Arab Writers Union.
 He obtained a vocational secondary certificate in the competence of industrial electricity and worked as a staff member of the Defense Industries Corporation until his retirement in 2011, where he completed his literary work and sculpture, married and has three sons.

 He finished writing his first novel (A Confession of an important man) in 2005, but did not publish it until 2008.
 After that, in early 2010, he published two novels, "The Hasty" and "The Dreams Continue."

 In 2011 a new police novel of Daoud's published under the name "Folding claws", In 2014 he finished his story collection (al-Ghawader) and the novel "Half-Night tales".